-Andrew Smith is a second degree black belt in Brazilian Jiu Jitsu.
+Andrew Smith is a third degree black belt in Brazilian Jiu Jitsu.
 He co-owns a studio, where he also teaches, in the Richmond, VA, area.

 Cleanliness, Godliness, and BJJ-ness